 You should also make it clear how this training programme will impact their career development.
 Show your learners how it will teach them necessary skills which will let them take advantage of future opportunities for promotion.

-Once a learner know how they will personally benefit from the training, you’ll find that their levels of engagement will surge almost instantly!
+Once a learner knows how they will personally benefit from the training, you’ll find that their levels of engagement will surge almost instantly!

 Want to know more about delivering a personalised training programme?
 Get in touch!
 Click the banner below to book a free demo of our Academy LMS, and we’ll show you how to personalise everything to your heart’s content: